araichev/invoicing/README.rst

 Invoicing
 **********
-A Python 3.4+ project to create invoices from CSV timesheets.
+A Python 3.4+ package that consumes CSV timesheets, operates on them in combination with billing functions, and produces HTML invoices.
+At this stage of development, only the most common use case is handled, namely one billing function per invoice.

 Installation